sheenobu/typetree/README.md

 myType.SubType.Count == 12
 ```

 We can also append to arrays.
-The boolean return value will
+The error will indicate if
-be false if appending failed due to a missing or wrongly typed field:
+appending failed due to a missing or wrongly typed field:

 ```go
 // Append to an array